 Cautions from critics

 This spring, for example, two passengers on the Carnival Spirit went overboard near the Australian coast.
 Their bodies were never found.
-A few weeks later, a 19-year-old Kentucky man was arrested following another passenger’s complaint that he tried to rape her while on board the Carnival Dream.
+A few weeks later, authorities arrested a 19-year-old Kentucky man after another passenger complained that he had attempted to rape her while on board the Carnival Dream.
 He has pleaded not guilty.

 But the blanket arguments against cruising will fade as these incidents — though relatively rare — are more openly and systematically disseminated by the lines themselves.